Post - Quantum Encryption, the Future or a Buzzword

 However, the marketing world often distorts these terms, leading to misconceptions.
 Cloud storage providers frequently use buzzwords like quantum or military-grade encryption to suggest state-of-the-art security, even when the technology they employ isn’t nearly as sophisticated.
 Such claims can mislead customers into thinking their data is more secure than it actually is.

-Koofr implements strong security measures, including encryption standards that ensure the safety of user data.
+Koofr implements strong security measures, including Advanced Encryption Standard (AES-256) that ensures the safety of user data.
 It utilizes advanced encryption technologies, including those resistant to quantum threats (symmetrical encryption methods).
 We focus on transparency and reliability, ensuring that our users understand the strength of their data protection.

 Quantum computing and its implications for data security